 Our Analysis and Test Results

-Two semi-unique features about this battery are its selection of colors and its input port.
+Two semi-unique features about this charging device are its selection of colors and its input port.
 This battery is available in both a textured black and white finish, while most other portable chargers seem to be available just in black.
 It also gives you the option of charging via USB-C or micro USB — handy if your phone has switched to USB-C and you want to cut down on your clutter of charging cables.

 Our initial series of tests focused on how comfortable and convenient it is to transport each of these battery packs, with our scores based on the weight, dimensions, and how it felt to carry around each battery in a front or back pocket.
 Regrettably, the Anker PowerCore Essential is on the heftier side, leading to a lackluster score in this metric.

-As mentioned, this battery pack is definitely on the heavier side compared to most of the other products.
-The PowerCore Essential 20000 tips the scale at just shy of a pound — approximately 14.3 ounces.
-This puts it significantly above average when it comes to weight.
+As mentioned, this battery pack is definitely on the heavier side compared to most of the other portable chargers in our test.
+The PowerCore Essential 20000 tips the scale at just shy of a pound — approximately 14.3 ounces, significantly above average, and a bit heavy to carry in a pocket.

 This battery is also on the larger side, with a footprint of 6.19 inches by 2.89 inches and a thickness of 0.8 inches.
 This can make it a bit cumbersome to carry around in a pocket, especially when seated.
 It feels quite a bit larger than a smartphone and is noticeably less comfortable to carry than a smaller 10,000 milliamp-hour model, making the PowerCore Essential more suited for carrying in a backpack or purse.

 Next, we assessed the charging capacity and efficiency of each portable battery pack.
 We did this with two separate tests, one looking at how many times each battery could charge a specific device and the other looking at the max discharge rate using a simulated load and a digital USB multimeter.
 The PowerCore Essential 20000 delivered acceptable results, earning it a middle-of-the-road score.